Using the CLI

 The minimum required input is found in the chart values.

-3. Configure credentials from a KMS (optional)
+3. Configure credentials from a KMS/Age (optional)

 If you don't need encryption straight away please continue to the next step